Skip to main content

 warning

-All examples here assume your app listen to 127.0.0.1, not localhost or ::1.
+All examples here assume your app listen to IPv4 loopback (i.e. 127.0.0.1), not IPv6 loopback such as localhost or ::1.
+Passenger expects your app listening to IPv4 loopback port.

-For example in rust, you might have to specify it like env TARGET=127.0.0.1:$PORT cargo run.
+For example in Rust, you might have to specify it like env TARGET=127.0.0.1:$PORT cargo run.

 Set Environment Variables